Lvovich/MakeAjaxForm/README.md

 Support triggers:
 --------------------------------
 - onDataCollected(dataObject) - provides collected dataObject of data & validation errors.
-If return 'false', exchange process breaks.
+If returns 'false', exchange

-- onValidationError(errorObject) - provides elements that fail validation, and two types of errors: 'required_wo_value' || 'required_wo_check'.
+- onValidationError(errorObject) - provides elements that fail validation, with two types of errors: 'required_wo_value'
+  || 'required_wo_check'.
+Also returns string 'no_valid_data' if no data collected.
-- onStartExchange() - before send data, after successful validation.
-If return 'false', data will not been sent.
+- onStartExchange() - before send data, after succeed validation.
+If returns 'false', data will not be sent.
-- onExchangeError(responseStatusText) - provides server's error description after exchange.
-Or 'no_valid_data' if collected dataObject is empty.
+- onExchangeError(responseStatusText) - provides server's error description on exchange fail.
-- onExchangeSuccess(serverResponseText) - provides server response after exchange.
+- onExchangeSuccess(serverResponseText) - provides server response on succeed exchange.